speedith/speedith/README.md

 ## Running Speedith

-After a successful build, you will find this zip archive:

-    speedith/Speedith.Gui/target/speedith-gui-0.0.1-SNAPSHOT-bin.zip
+The build will result in a distributable package:

+    Speedith.Gui/target/speedith-gui-0.0.1-SNAPSHOT-bin.zip

-Unpacking the archive will create the `speedith` folder.
+Unpack the archive and navigate into the unpacked `speedith/bin` folder.

-Navigate into the `speedith/bin` folder and execute the script that best matches your platform.
+Once in `speedith/bin` folder, execute the script that best matches your platform.

 For example, on Windows you might want to execute either

     speedith-win32.bat